devendranaga/linux-systems-programming-with-c/book.md

 ```

-when creating the shared library using the -fPIC is most important.
+When creating the shared library using the -fPIC is most important.
 The position independent operation allows the program to load the address at the different address.

 To create a static library: